Deniz-Koseoglu/ClimMap_Toolkit/README.md

 Please send any suggestions for inclusion of future datasets to deniz.koseoglu@plymouth.ac.uk.

 The toolkit was previously used to calculate a temporally-averaged climatology, as well as a spatially-averaged daily time series of chlorophyll-a (and a record of its percentage change) in the Barents Sea.
-Chlorophyll concentrations were also determined at point locations where surface sediments were collected in preparation for allomerative hierarchical clustering (AHC) and dimensionality reduction (via PCA).
+Chlorophyll concentrations were also determined at point locations where surface sediments were collected in preparation for agglomerative hierarchical clustering (AHC) and dimensionality reduction (via PCA).
 The results are published in:

 Belt, S.T., Smik, L., Köseoğlu, D., Knies, J., Husum, K. (2019), "A novel biomarker-based proxy of the spring phytoplankton bloom in Arctic and sub-arctic settings — HBI T<sub>25</sub>", *Quaternary Science Reviews* **523**, 115703.